jwc20/config/README.md

 :UpdateRemotePlugin
 ```

-Note: Some tools don't work with Ubuntu for ARM like telescope.nvim and lazygit.
+Note: Some tools don't work with Ubuntu inside macOS ARM like brew, telescope.nvim, and lazygit.